-The amount withdrawn as flexible payments from pensions over the first three months of this year was up by 19% compared to the same period last year, according to HMRC data, while the number of people making these types of withdrawals increased by 23%.
+The amount withdrawn as flexible payments from pensions over the first three months of 2020 was up by 19% compared to the same period in 2019, according to HMRC data, while the number of people making these types of withdrawals increased by 23%.

 Here, we look at some of the important things you’ll need to consider if you’re thinking about taking money out of your retirement savings earlier than you might have originally planned.

 Pension freedom rules introduced in 2015 mean you can usually take some or all of your whole pension out once you reach the age of 55 if you want to.
 There’s a 10-year gap between pension freedom age and the State Pension age, so the age at which you can access your retirement savings is due to rise to 57 when the State Pension age reaches 67 in 2028.
 Bear in mind different pension schemes can have different rules, so you’ll need to check with your provider to see at what age you can start taking your retirement benefits.

 When you take money out of your pension, the first 25% is tax-free, whereas the rest counts as taxable income.

 These rules only apply if you have a defined contribution pension, sometimes known as a money purchase pension, where the amount you’ll receive at retirement depends on how much you (and your employer if it’s a company scheme) have paid in, and your investment returns.
 They don’t apply to defined benefit or final salary pensions, which provide you with a retirement income that is equivalent to a proportion of your final salary.
 If you have a final salary pension and are considering transferring it, to access some of the cash built up in it, this is very rarely the right decision.
 You can read more in our guide on Should I transfer my final salary pension for more information.